grs-se/art-portfolio-cms--nuxt3-client/STYLE_GUIDE.md

 - ...

 ### Fetching Data
-Though we haven't yet transitioned most of our data fetching logic to Nuxt lifecycles, the following syntax should be considered best practice:
+The following syntax should be considered best practice:
 #### Composition API
 ```typescript
 // useGraphql is a composable function that is auto-imported without having to use an explicit import statement